GCTC-NTGC/gc-digital-talent/.github/ISSUE_TEMPLATE/✨-feature-request.md

 ## 🎨 Design File

-Include a link to the design file (if it exists)
+Include a link to the design file (if it exists).

 ## 📸 Screenshot